cobaltt7/OneAuth/src/docs/auth.md

 `index.js` should be a module that exports the following:

 -   **`name`**: Name of the client
--   **`link`**: Absolute URL that users are directed to when they click the button. `{{url}}` will be replaced with the URI-encoded URL to be redirected to.
+-   **`link`**: Absolute URL that users are directed to when they click the button. `{{ url }}` will be replaced with the URI-encoded URL to be redirected to.
 Each client is responsible for storing it in some way.
 -   **`icon`**: Icon of the client.
 Should be one of
     -   a URL (absolute or relative)
     -   the name of a [free FontAwesome icon](https://fontawesome.com/icons?m=free) (without the `fa-` prefix)